Gaetano Sciolari Crystal Drops Chandelier

 Manufacturer: Société Anonyme Boulanger, Liège, Belgium.

-Other versions: These drops were used for several different chandeliers, also produced by Sciolari Illuminazione.
+Other versions: This Gaetano Sciolari crystal drops chandelier exists in several versions.
+The glass drops were used for several different chandeliers and wall lamps.
+They were also produced by Sciolari Illuminazione.

 Angelo Gaetano Sciolari

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari Lighting company at the age of 22.

 His first designs in the late 1950s were Sputnik inspired chandeliers such as this one; of course it was the space age.